imixs/imixs-cloud/management/cockroachdb/README.md

 Next you can init the cluster with:

 	$ kubectl create -f management/cockroachdb/scripts/cluster-init-secure.yaml

+This script generates also the client certificate needed to use the Cockroach Client later.
+You need to approve this certificate also:

+	$ kubectl certificate approve cockroach.client.root

 Now after a moment you should be able to access the CockroachDB Web UI from your browser:

 	https://cockroachdb.foo.com